StevenBlack/intl/readme.md

 #### `*:MPRDRV1 <expC> (GENMENUX Directive)`

 Calls a GENMENUX driver that will update the MPR file within the temporary project file.
-When it starts, the just created MPR file is in the memo field named OBJECT.
+When it starts, the created MPR file is in the memo field named OBJECT.
 Called: Setup snippet, `config.fpw`.

 ----
 #### `*:MPRDRV2 <expC> (GENMENUX Directive)`

 Calls a GENMENUX driver that will update the MPR file within the temporary project file.
-When it starts, the just created MPR file is in the memo field named OBJECT.
+When it starts, the created MPR file is in the memo field named OBJECT.
 The MPRDRV2 driver is called as the very last item in GENMENUX before the removal of the temporary project files.
 Called: Setup snippet, `config.fpw`.